lazorfuzz/liowebrtc/README.md

 `resume()` - resumes sending audio and video to all peers

-`sendToAll(messageLabel, payload)` - broadcasts a message to all peers in the room via the signaling channel (websocket)
+`sendToAll(messageType, payload)` - broadcasts a message to all peers in the room via the signaling channel (websocket)

 - `string messageLabel` - The event label that be broadcasted via the signaling server
 - `object payload` - an arbitrary value or object to send to peers

-`sendDirectlyToAll(messageLabel, payload, channel)` - broadcasts a message to all peers in the room via a dataChannel
+`sendDirectlyToAll(messageType, payload, channel)` - broadcasts a message to all peers in the room via a dataChannel

+- `string messageType` - the event label that peers will listen for
+- `object payload` - an arbitrary value or object to send to peers
 - `string channel` - (optional) the label for the dataChannel to send on

+`shout(messageType, payload)` - broadcasts a message
+to all peers in the room via the default data channel
+- `string messageType` - A value that represents the classification of the payload
+- `object payload` - an arbitrary value or object to send to peers

+`whisper(peer, messageType, payload)` - sends a message to a single peer in the room
-- `string messageLabel` - the event label that peers will listen for
+- `string messageType` - A value that represents the classification of the payload
 - `object payload` - an arbitrary value or object to send to peers

 `getPeers(sessionId, type)` - returns all peers by `sessionId` and/or `type`